 Your Digital Presence

 - Your Website – Your website has a purpose.
 But if it doesn’t, I can help you access what type of website you have.
 Websites fall into three broad categories, lead generation, eCommerce, or brand awareness.
+I explain this with a little more depth in my post, Types of Websites.
 Knowing your website’s purpose will guide you through your digital journey, establish your brand’s tone, and help access if you are meeting your organization’s goals.
 Your website is also your storefront or home online.
 It’s where you invite customers and entertain guests.
 It’s the most representative aspect of who you are or what your organization stands for.